francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### Results

 After 500 generations, the algorithm found that the best strategy is composed by the following rules:
-- Shortest row, by removing all the items from the board
+- Shortest row, by removing all the sticks from the board
-- Shortest row, by removing all the items from the board
+- Shortest row, by removing all the sticks from the board
-- Shortest row, by removing one-third of the items from the board
+- Shortest row, by removing one-third of the sticks from the board
-- Longest row, by removing one item from the board
+- Longest row, by removing one stick from the board

 Moreover, some matches against the random and the best human-like strategies were played to further evaluate the evolved strategy: the results are reported in the table below.